WVCADV Awards

 One award is conferred annually

-The Visibility Award is awarded to members of marginalized communities who’ve shown exemplary effort to equity and inclusion.
-With this award, we recognize our colleagues who have committed themselves to uplifting the marginalized, and bringing those voices and needs to the forefront.
-True visibility goes beyond making the unseen seen, and the unheard heard.
-The truth is that visibility is making known what is often disregarded about marginalized communities.
-To be dedicated to visibility is to be dedicated to equity, to dignity, and to humanity.
+The Visibility Award is awarded to those who’ve shown exemplary service underserved communities.
+With this award, we recognize our colleagues who have committed themselves to bringing the voices and needs of underserved communities to the forefront.
+Visibility goes beyond making the unseen seen, and the unheard heard.
+To be dedicated to underserved people is to be dedicated to respect, dignity, and humanity.

 2023